All Bold Text Page

 Adult Dyslexia Organization Forum/message board source

-very active and helpful.
+Very active and helpful.
 Click on 'interactive' on left side of screen.
 Site also has a Chat online.

 Archives of DYSLEXIA@JISCMAIL.AC.UK - Discussions by and for dyslexic